pfeatherstone/tinyyolo/README.md

 * Research should go into training recipes rather than chasing MAP scores.
 Come up with a way to train a model on COCO in under 5 epochs.

+* Very little model architecture changes between Yolo11 and Yolo26.
+SPPF has shortcut and there is a sprinkle more attention.

 ## TODO ##

 - [ ] Train everything (probably going to need some cloud compute (help))